This post was published in Doors & Hardware

 If panic hardware is required, the codes allow the use of key-operated locks as an alternative for some assembly occupancies – depending on the occupant load.
 For these occupancies, the code is specific – either panic hardware is required or a key-operated lock may be used if all of the criteria are met.
 In this situation, the code does not allow any other type of lock.

 For doors that do not require panic hardware, the code does not restrict the use of a deadbolt with a thumbturn, as long as the hardware meets the requirements for operable hardware:

 - If the door is on an accessible route, the hardware shall not require tight grasping, tight pinching, or twisting of the wrist to operate.
 The code is not prescriptive with regard to the size/shape of thumbturns, but many code officials use the side of their palm or the tip of a pencil to determine whether a thumbturn requires tight grasping, tight pinching, or twisting of the wrist to operate.
 Many manufacturers offer thumbturns that meet these requirements.

 - Operating hardware must be installed a minimum of 34 inches and a maximum of 48 inches above the finished floor.
 The IBC allows locks used only for security purposes and not for normal operation to be mounted at any height.
 NFPA 101 allows existing security devices to be mounted up to 60 inches above the floor.
-Consult codes for exceptions related to swimming pool doors.
+Consult codes for exceptions related to swimming pool doors and gates.

 - The unlatching of any door leaf must not require more than one operation.
 Consult codes for exceptions related to manual and automatic flush bolts, residential dwelling units, and detention facilities.